tomiloba/Quantitative-Momentum/README.md

 ## Getting Started:

-Install any version of Python3 on any IDE of your choice(Jupyterlabs, PyCharm e.t.c) The following libraries needed to be added to your python interpreter Pandas 1.2.5 scipy 1.6.2 xlsxwriter 1.4.4
+Install any version of Python3 on any IDE of your choice(Jupyterlabs, PyCharm e.t.c)

+The following libraries needed to be added to your python interpreter:
+Pandas 1.2.5
+scipy 1.6.2
+xlsxwriter 1.4.4